 Toxic tort litigation stems from injury or harm resulting from exposure to a dangerous substance.
 These could be dangerous pharmaceuticals, chemicals, food or even naturally-occurring substances, like lead or asbestos, used in the manufacture of products or building materials.

-At the Law Offices of Jeffrey S. Glassman, our toxic tort attorneys are experienced and knowledgeable in the handling of these complex cases.
+At Jeffrey Glassman Injury Lawyers, our toxic tort attorneys are experienced and knowledgeable in the handling of these complex cases.
 Such litigation involves understanding the complexity of the scientific, medical and regulatory evidence, as well as retaining experts in these fields who can be relied upon to interpret and testify on a client’s behalf.